Dasbadman/azerothcore-highelf/README.md

 ## Requirements

 - This requires a patched version of WoW.exe that allows interface edits (SIG & MD5 Protection removed).
 The version downloaded from Warmane or ChromieCraft should work.
 You can also download a patcher tool from the WoW Modding Community discord or from ownedcore.com and do it yourself.
-Without a patched version, the client will not accept the interface changes and will not allow you to play the game with errors such as "Your login interface files are corrupt".
+Without a patched version, the client will not accept the interface changes and will not allow you to play the game, throwing out errors such as "Your login interface files are corrupt".

 ## Installation